elvir21/Ausbildung-git-vorbereitung-/README.md

 # Git Training

-- ... covers the basics of git and how to work with it.
+- ... covers the basics of Git and how to work with it.
-- ... includes command line and [Fork](https://git-fork.com/) examples.
+- ... includes examples for Git's command line interface (CLI) and the Git GUI [Fork](https://git-fork.com/).
-- ... lists useful VS Code extensions.
+- ... lists useful Visual Studio Code (VS Code) extensions.

 ## Prerequisites

-1. Setup an account on the company's Bitbucket (or another VCS hosting service).
+1. Set up an account on the company's Bitbucket (or another Version Control System (VCS)).
-2. Setup [Fork](https://git-fork.com/) or another Git GUI.
+2. Set up [Fork](https://git-fork.com/) or another Git GUI.
-3. Setup a personal account on a VCS hosting service (e.g. Github).
+3. Set up a personal account on a VCS (e.g. GitHub).
-4. Create an SSH key and connect it to your Bitbucket and Github accounts and GUI.
+4. Create an SSH key and connect it to your Bitbucket and GitHub accounts and GUI.
 5. Install and setup VS Code (or another IDE).

 ## Table of Contents